enzo-project/enzo-dev/doc/manual/source/user_guide/AnalyzingWithYT.rst

 some simple steps toward creating script to make simple plots of a cosmological simulation.

-This brief tutorial presupposes that you have run the `installation script? </wiki/Devel/UserGuide/BuildingEnzo#YT>`_ and are comfortable launching python.
+This brief tutorial presupposes that you have run the installation script (See :ref:`installation`) and are comfortable launching python.
 (The install script will tell you how!)
-It's also encouraged to launch the special YT-enhanced ` IPython <http://ipython.scipy.org/>`_ shell via the command iyt, which (thanks to IPython!) features filesystem navigation and tab completion, along with interactive plotting capabilities.
+It's also encouraged to launch the special YT-enhanced ` IPython <http://ipython.scipy.org/>`_ shell via the command ``iyt``, which (thanks to IPython!) features filesystem navigation and tab completion, along with interactive plotting capabilities.

 Making Slices